ivgomez/backend-ml/README.md

 yarn dev
 ```

-Open [http://localhost:3005](http://localhost:3005) and us [Postman](https://www.postman.com/) or any other API platform to test the endpoints
+Open [http://localhost:3005](http://localhost:3005) and use [Postman](https://www.postman.com/) or any other API platform to test the endpoints

 ## Environments